 Nika Elder specializes in North American art from the colonial period to the present, including African-American art and the history of photography.
 Her current research and courses examine the mutually constitutive relationship between art and race throughout modern American history.

-Prof. Elder is completing a book about still-life painter William Harnett and the cultural demands upon painting at the start of the industrial era.
+Her first book, William Harnett’s Curious Objects: Painting and Personhood in the Industrial Era, explores the social and cultural significance of still life in the wake of the American Civil War.
 A related research article, “William Harnett Shows His Hand,” appears in the spring 2016 issue of the Archives of American Art Journal.

 "Lorna Simpson’s Fabricated Truths," Art Journal (spring 2018), pgs.
 30-53.

 "William Harnett Shows His Hand," Archives of American Art Journal (spring 2016), pgs.
 26-49.